michaelquigley/df/examples/df_pointers/README.md

 }
 ```

-The `$ref` values are resolved to actual object pointers during the Link phase.
+the `$ref` values are resolved to actual object pointers during the Link phase.